TeachmanLab/MTData/README.md

 What is done:

     Read and write data

 What needed to be done:

     1\ Save the raw data

     2\ Save the logs

     3\ Error alert and skip

+    4\ Deleting the raw data

+    5\ Double check on the data collecting part